Anglo-Powhatan Wars

-The Anglo–Powhatan Wars were three wars fought between settlers of the Virginia Colony and Algonquin Indians of the Powhatan Confederacy in the early 17th century.
+The Anglo–Powhatan Wars were three wars fought between settlers of the Colony of Virginia and the Powhatan People of Tsenacommacah in the early 17th century.
 The first war started in 1609 and ended in a peace settlement in 1614.
 The second war lasted from 1622 to 1632.
 The third war lasted from 1644 until 1646 and ended when Opechancanough was captured and killed.
-That war resulted in a defined boundary between the Indians and colonial lands that could only be crossed for official business with a special pass.
+That war resulted in a defined boundary between the Native Americans and colonial lands that could only be crossed for official business with a special pass.
 This situation lasted until 1677 and the Treaty of Middle Plantation which established Indian reservations following Bacon's Rebellion.

 Early conflict

 The settlement at Jamestown, Virginia, was established in May 1607 within the territory of the Powhatan, who were led by Chief Wahunsunacawh, known to the colonists as Chief Powhatan.
 The area was quite swampy and ill-suited to farming, and Powhatan wanted Captain John Smith and the colonists to forsake the swamp and live in one of his satellite towns called Capahosick where they would make metal tools for him in exchange for full provision.

-Smith underestimated the capabilities of the Virginia Indians, as they knew the land much better than the colonists.
+Smith underestimated the capabilities of the Virginia Indigenous, as they knew the land much better than the colonists.
 He was reconnoitering the countryside near Powhatan's capital of Orapax in December, only seven months after building the fort on Jamestown Island, when a communal hunting party led by Chief Powhatan's son Opechancanough captured him.
 Smith was released in time for New Year's 1608 when he promised to move the colony to Capahosick.
 He had convinced Powhatan that he was the son of Captain Christopher Newport and that Newport was their head weroance (tribal chief).

 By spring 1609, the local Paspahegh tribe had resumed raiding the fort at Jamestown.
 However, their weroance Wowinchopunk declared an uneasy truce after he was captured and had escaped.
 Smith had become president of the colony the preceding fall, and he attempted to establish new forts in the territory that summer.
-He sent a party with Captain John Martin to settle in Nansemond territory.
+He sent a party with Captain John Martin to settle in Nansemond Country.
 They abandoned the position after 17 men disobeyed orders and were wiped out while trying to buy corn at the Kecoughtan village.
 Smith also sent 120 men with Francis West to build a fort upriver at the falls of the James, right above the main town of Powhatan at present-day Richmond, Virginia.
 He purchased the site from Powhatan's son Parahunt, but this ended up faring no better.